 Based on the analysis above, which utilizes Rutgers generation rates, the Project would generate approximately 19 public school students.
-While the use of the Rutgers Study generation rates to project the increase in school district enrollment is a standard methodology utilized in development impact assessments, the Applicant has expanded the analysis to include actual local data from similar developments.
+The use of the Rutgers Study generation rates to project the increase in school district enrollment is a standard methodology utilized in development impact assessments.
+Notwithstanding, the Applicant has expanded the analysis to include actual local data from similar developments in response to a letter from the Ossining Union Free School District, dated May 22, 2018 (see Appendix 5.16).
+The School District expressed its belief that the Rutgers methodology is inaccurate for the purposes of estimating the number of public school students to be generated by the Project.

-To accomplish this expanded analysis, the Applicant considered recently constructed developments most directly comparable to Hidden Cove - i.e., multi-family residential developments with comparable location, rents, and amenities.
+To accomplish this expanded analysis in response to the School's concern, the Applicant considered recently constructed developments most directly comparable to Hidden Cove - i.e., multi-family residential developments with comparable location, rents, and amenities.
 Accordingly, the following analysis incorporates data from Harbor Square - the one truly comparable development that has been built and fully occupied in the Village.

 Harbor Square is a recently constructed multi-family rental project offering views of the Hudson River, and comparable building amenities to those to be offered at Hidden Cove.
 In order to evaluate how the projected number of school children might vary based on more localized experience, data from Harbor Square was requested from Harbor Square's Property Management.
 Harbor Square is a 188-unit rental apartment building (including 10% affordable), consisting of 11-studio apartments, 26 1-BR apartments, 52 1-BR + den apartments, and 97 2-BR + den apartments.
+It generated

-It generated 15 school-age children.4
+15 school-age children.4